apache/cordova-docs/docs/en/3.0.0/guide/platforms/blackberry/index.md

         blackberry.bbwp.dir=C:\\Program Files\\Research In Motion\\BlackBerry WebWorks Packager

 These correspond to parameters you specify when building your project.
-The first time you run these commands, they generate a "Hello World"
+The first time you run these commands, they generate a "HelloWorld"
 application:

     cordova/build playbook